arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/cosmoflow-benchmark/README.md

 ### Performance Summary

 For this application, we see good linear scaling as number of cores increases.
 This is probabily due to the proper partitioning of workloads by Tensorflow and hence the runtime decreases linearly with increase core count.
-Moreover, Aarch64 outperforms x86 Skylake by >= 40%, exciting results.
+Moreover, Aarch64 outperforms x86 Skylake by >= 40%, exciting results!

 ### Optimisation Summary